 - To develop autonomous learners capable of applying intellectual and practical skills in a chosen area of contemporary drawing activity appropriate to employment, further study or life-long learning.

-Full details of the content of the Drawing Open degree, and pathways available can be found through the OCA BA (Hons) Drawing degree handbook and pathway documents, downloadable below.
+Full details of the content of the Drawing Open degree, and pathways available can be found through the OCA BA (Hons) Drawing degree handbook, Programme Specification and pathway documents, downloadable below.
 If you need more information about the content of this Open degree and the course units available through it, please call the office to speak to an advisor.

 The creative sector employs 1.5 million people in the UK alone.
 By studying a Drawing Open degree with the OCA, you can kick-start your career in the creative industries by working part-time or doing an internship whilst gain ing your academic qualifications at the same time.